 Annecy, the Venice of the Alps

-Palais de l'Ile⭐⭐
+Palais de l'Ile

-Listed as a Historical Monument in 1902, Annecy Castle became the residence of the Counts of Geneva in the 13th and 14th centuries.
-Over the following two centuries, successive modifications transformed the castle, giving it the unique appearance we can admire today.
-The resulting structure is a combination of medieval defensive architecture and renaissance elegance, inspired by castles in Ile de France.
-Abandoned as a residence in the 17th century, the Annecy Castle was later used as military barracks until 1947.
+Classified as a historical monument in 1959, the Château d’Annecy served as the residence of the Counts of Geneva in the 13th and 14th centuries.
+Over the following two centuries, new developments bestowed upon the castle its distinctive appearance—a synthesis of medieval defensive architecture and the elegance inspired by the style of the castles in the Île de France.
+Abandoned as a residence in the 17th century, it was repurposed as a military barracks until 1947.

 Gardens of Europe

 Pont des Amours (Bridge of Loves)

-Crossing the Canal du Vassé and linking the Gardens of Europe to the Pâquier esplanade, this metal footbridge allows passers-by to reach the Jacquet promenade at the Jules Philippe quay without getting their feet wet or making a long detour.
-From the bridge, passers-by can enjoy a 180-degree view of the lake and the nearby Swan Island.
+Spanning the Canal du Vassé and connecting the Gardens of Europe to the esplanade of Pâquier, this metal footbridge allows pedestrians to reach Jacquet Promenade and Quai Jules Philippe without getting their feet wet or taking a lengthy detour.
+From the bridge, one can enjoy a 180-degree view of the lake and the nearby Swan Island.

-l'Eglise Saint-François de Sales
+Saint-François de Sales Church

-Sainte-Claire and the House Gallo
+Sainte-Claire and the "Maison Gallo"